 She suggested that "we embed our environment with sensors everywhere and anywhere right around the city...on lampposts, walls, benches, in buses and cars."
-She said the dense deployment of sensors, and ultra dense networks, is all about future communications systems.
+She said the "I maintain my optimism that Dublin can get it right, but if we want to tackle these issues, we have to acknowledge they exist in the first place." dense deployment of sensors, and ultra dense networks, is all about future communications systems.